Randall Emmett

-Randall Ives Emmett (born March 25, 1971) is an American film producer and television personality.
+Randall Ives Emmett (born March 25, 1971) is an American film producer, director and television personality.
 He is the chairman and co-founder of production company Emmett/Furla Oasis Films.

 Emmett is best known for pioneering the geezer teaser, a genre of low-budget action movies "teased" as starring a "geezer" (Note: Usually an older action star considered to be past their prime, notable examples of Emmett produced Geezer Teaser "Geezers" include: Bruce Willis, Nicolas Cage, Mel Gibson, Robert De Niro, Al Pacino, Sylvester Stallone and Matthew Modine.) to quickly garner international financial backing, before producing a low-quality movie with the advertised "geezer" barely appearing.

 He also appeared in the eighth and ninth seasons of the Bravo reality television series Vanderpump Rules as the partner of Lala Kent.

 Early life and education

 Born to a family in Miami, Florida, according to Emmett, a "distant cousin", through his mother, of Jerry Bruckheimer, and received a Bachelor of Fine Arts degree from the School of Visual Arts in New York City.
-Emmet is also a highschool alumnus of New World School of the Arts.
+Emmett is also a highschool alumnus of New World School of the Arts.
 In 1996 Emmett moved to Los Angeles and worked as an assistant at International Creative Management.